Jones v. United States (1890)

 Jones v.
-United States 137 U.S. 202 (1890) is a United States Supreme Court case in which the court held that the Guano Islands Act, which states that any island that fell under the act was under the jurisdiction of any existing statues or laws pertaining to high seas, was constitutional.
-The case originated from claims the United States government could not prosecute Henry Jones for a murder committed on Navassa Island during a worker riot.
+United States 137 U.S. 202 (1890) is a United States Supreme Court case in which the court upheld the constitutionality of the Guano Islands Act, which states that any island that fell under the act was under the jurisdiction of any existing statutes or laws pertaining to high seas.
+The case originated from claims that the United States government could not prosecute Henry Jones for committing murder on Navassa Island during a riot.

 Background

-The Guano Islands Act, passed in 1856, allowed any American to claim as property of the United States any unclaimed island that contained deposits of guano.
-These lands would be proclaimed territory of the United States and, according to Section 6 of the act, any crimes or offenses committed on or adjacent to these islands "shall be deemed committed on the high seas, on board a merchant ship or vessel belonging to the United States; and shall be punished according to the laws of the United States relating to such ships or vessels and offenses on the high seas ..."
+The Guano Islands Act, passed in 1856, allowed any American to claim any unclaimed island containing guano deposits as property of the United States.
+According to Section 6 of the act, any crimes or offenses committed on or adjacent to these islands "shall be deemed committed on the high seas, on board a merchant ship or vessel belonging to the United States; and shall be punished according to the laws of the United States relating to such ships or vessels and offenses on the high seas ..."

-As of 1857 Navassa Island, claimed under the Guano Islands Act, was under the ownership of the Navassa Phosphate Company of Baltimore.
-By 1889 the company had a reported 148 workers on the island for the purpose of mining.
-Under reports of hazardous work conditions, a riot among the miners broke out.
-During the riot five supervisors died and 18 workers returned to Baltimore on a U.S. warship to await three separate trials on the charges of murder.
-The Order of Galilean Fishermen, a Black fraternal society, decided to fund the defense of the miners.
+In 1857, the Navassa Island, claimed under the Guano Islands Act, was under the ownership of the Navassa Phosphate Company of Baltimore.
+By 1889, the company had a reported 148 workers on the island for the purpose of mining.
+Under reports of hazardous work conditions, the miners rioted.
+During the riot, five supervisors died, and eighteen workers were returned to Baltimore on an American warship to await three separate trials on the charges of murder.
+The Order of Galilean Fishermen, a black fraternal society, decided to fund the miners' defense.

 Facts of the case

 In the specific case of worker Henry Jones, he was charged with the murder of Thomas N. Foster.
-The defense claimed the accused were justified in their action under the contention that Jones acted in self defense, and that the United States did not have jurisdiction over the island.
+The defense claimed the accused were justified in their action under the contention that Jones acted in self-defense, and that the United States did not have jurisdiction over the island.

-The Maryland court dismissed these claims and, under the charges of murder, sentenced the defendant with the death penalty.
+The Maryland court dismissed these claims and, under the charges of murder, sentenced the defendant to death.

 Appeals

 The case was appealed from the Maryland District Court to the United States Court of Appeals for the Fourth Circuit, which was appealed up to the Supreme Court.
+Jones was represented by Everett J. Waring, making this the first instance of an African American arguing before the Supreme Court.